apify/apify-docs/sources/legal/latest/store-publishing-terms-and-conditions.md

 # Apify Store Publishing Terms and Conditions

+Effective date: May 13, 2024

+---

 Apify Technologies s.r.o., with its registered seat at Vodičkova 704/36, 110 00 Prague 1, Czech Republic, Company reg. no. 04788290, recorded in the Commercial Register kept by the Municipal Court of Prague, File No.: C 253224 (“**we**” or the “**Provider**”) thanks you (“**you**” or the “**User**”) for using our Platform console.apify.com (the “**Platform**”).
 These terms and conditions (the “**Apify Store Publishing Terms**”) shall govern your rights and obligations in relation to publishing and maintaining a public Actor in Apify Store at console.apify.com/store (“**Apify Store**”) in addition to our [general terms and conditions](./general-terms-and-conditions.md) (the “**General Terms**”).

-Terms starting with a capital letter used in these Apify Store Publishing Terms have the meaning defined either here, or in the General Terms.
-Provisions of the General Terms regarding liability, indemnity, amendments, governing law and choice of jurisdiction are incorporated herein by reference.
+Terms starting with a capital letter used in these Apify Store Publishing Terms have the meaning defined either here or in the General Terms.
+Provisions of the General Terms regarding liability, indemnity, governing law and choice of jurisdiction are incorporated herein by reference.

 ## 1. Publishing your Actor